dioxfile/Performance-Network-Metrics-NS-2/README.md

 How can I use this script in my NS-2 simulations?

-Step 1 - Download the script (e.g., Metrics_Performance_Extractor.sh) and open it with your preferred editor And change the parameters according to your needs, for instance: a) trace file name, line 16 "TRACE_File.tr"; b) simulation time line 17, "60.000000000" is the simulation time; c) nodes numbers in all lines with this code "for conta in $(seq 0 62)", 62 is the node quantity.
-Save the script to the same folder where the simulation trace was generated.
+Step 1 - Download the script (e.g., Metrics_Performance_Extractor.sh) and open it with your preferred editor and change the parameters according to your needs, for instance: a) trace file name, line 16 "TRACE_File.tr"; b) simulation time line 17, "60.000000000" is the simulation time; c) nodes numbers in all lines with this code "for conta in $(seq 0 62)", 62 is the node quantity.
+Save the script to the same folder where the simulation trace was generated and change the name of your trace to TRACE_File.tr.

 Step 2 - Install dialog (not substancial) and gawk (substancial).
 Ex. apt install dialog gawk.